 Growth hacking – hacking growth, right?
-One would think it involves deciphering the cosmic riddles of virality and instantly turning every audience member into an army of obsessed patrons of a company or a ragtag group of developers that seemingly came out of nowhere.
+One would think it involves deciphering the cosmic riddles of virality and instantly turning every audience into an army of obsessed patrons of a company or a ragtag group of developers that seemingly came out of nowhere.

 While the above may be the eventual result, the first stage of growth hacking is far less mythical and honestly a little boring in reality.
 This article will demystify the ethos of the growth hacking community and shed some light on how its practices have been reevaluated and re-administered into the modern age of marketing via the seemingly ever-changing concept of Inbound.

 In actuality, growth hacking refers to the process of taking a product or service, new or old, and incorporating marketing efforts into its development and functionality.

 The strategy started as a way to shave down marketing budgets that were used to get the solution in front of as many sets of eyes or in the minds of as many consumers as possible, by focusing on niche markets, growth driven design, and the select sets of consumers who really need it.

 Once a growth hacker gets their solution into the hands of their exclusive target audience, one or two things happen.